ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

-Lastly, Figure \ref{fig:violation_comparison} shows the constraint violation percentage for each controller setting around the nominal optimum set-point (Figure \ref{fig:controller_nominal_violation}) and the corresponding adversarially robust optimum set-points (Figure \ref{fig:controller_robust_violation}).
+Figure \ref{fig:violation_comparison} shows the constraint violation percentage for each controller setting around the nominal optimum set-point (Figure \ref{fig:controller_nominal_violation}) and the corresponding adversarially robust optimum set-points (Figure \ref{fig:controller_robust_violation}).
 The observations mirror those of Figure \ref{fig:profit_comparison}.
 In Figure \ref{fig:controller_nominal_violation}, the nominal optimum set-point proves to be an extremely poor choice from an operability perspective.
 Even the best controller setting experiences constraint violations for approximately $40\%$ of the simulation time, while the least robust controller setting violates constraints for nearly $70\%$ of the time.
 These results underscore the poor performance of the nominal set-point, which fails to account for the varying levels of robustness among the controller settings.
 Conversely, in Figure \ref{fig:controller_robust_violation}, the constraint violation percentages exhibit minimal variation, with an average hovering around $10\%$.
-Notably, the highest constraint violation percentage recorded is slightly above $17\%$ for controller setting 4, which significantly outperforms the best-case scenario presented in Figure \ref{fig:controller_nominal_violation}.
+Notably, the highest constraint violation percentage recorded is slightly above $15\%$ for controller setting 4, which significantly outperforms the best-case scenario presented in Figure \ref{fig:controller_nominal_violation}.
 These findings highlight the effectiveness of the ARRTOC algorithm in optimizing control system operability.
 By accounting for the robustness of individual controller settings through tailored set-points, ARRTOC ensures that constraints are consistently adhered to, with minimal violations across the board.
+As a final point, it is important to note that the ARRTOC robustness parameters, detailed in Table \ref{param_table_4}, were derived specifically from controller tunings around the chosen set point of $(x_B = 0.7, h = 5\text{m}, P = 0.1\text{MPa})$.
+When applied to different set-points, as in this case, these robustness parameters may not be the "best".
+However, as previously discussed, this situation allows for the inclusion of an additional safety margin to the robustness parameters or they could be re-estimated around the newly chosen set-points.
+This explains why constraint violations do not reach $0\%$ in Figure \ref{fig:controller_robust_violation}.
+Notably, our findings illustrate that despite potentially sub-optimal choices for the robustness parameters, excellent performance can still be attained compared to the nominal case.